rexhanh/1724_final_project/proposal.md

 ## Work breakdown
 **Yuanrong**: will do part 2 list view and part 5 search bar, frontend and backend

-**Lin**: will do part 4 details and part 6 news, frontend and backend
+**Lin**: will do part 3 charts, part 4 details and, part 6 news, frontend and backend

 **Ziyue**: will part 7 data analytics, frontend and backend